Zervas and Pepper: 2015-present: Abstract Heart and Wilderland

 Zervas and Pepper started 2015 with a return to Cardiff for an album launch show of their third album, Abstract Heart, at The Globe, Cardiff, followed by a pre-release and airplay in February 2015 of "Celestial Friend" on the BBC Radio 2 Huey Morgan Show with Paul Sexton.
 The single "Abstract Heart" was debuted by Don Letts on his BBC Radio 6 Music show in March 2015, along with a radio debut of "Here and Now" on "Another Country with Ricky Ross" on BBC Radio Scotland, and live airplay on the Alan Thompson show, BBC Radio Wales, which shared insight into the band's adventures around the making of "Abstract Heart", and debut songs from said album ("Abstract Heart", "Reach Out", "Laika" and "Miller"), alongside an appearance from Steve Hackett of Genesis.
 This radio coverage set the pace for Zervas and Pepper's imminent tour in the UK, and their release of "Abstract Heart" on channels such as iTunes and Amazon.
 "Abstract Heart" received 220 playlist inclusions in the USA, including KCSB-FM, KWCW, KTSW, WVIA, TuneIn, and WUNH.
-The band also released a music video for Abstract Heart in April 2015, and Abstract Heart was featured in Emirates Airlines in-flight entertainment during Summer 2015.
+The band also released a music video for Abstract Heart in April 2015, and Abstract Heart was featured in in-flight entertainment for the airline Emirates during Summer 2015.
 Reviews included a 4 star review from Fred Dellar in Mojo (magazine).